 The Salaulim Dam project was envisioned by Goa’s first Chief Minister Dayanand Bandodkar in 1965.
 In 1975’s when the Salaulim dam was built it submerged the villages of Kurdi and Kurpem in Sanguem Taluka.
 Most of the villagers were into agriculture and farming, the then Government compensated the families with 10,000 square meters of agricultural land and 400 square meters of land for housing purposes.

-The construction of Salaulim dam began around 1975-1976.
+The construction of the Salaulim dam began around 1975-1976.
 As a few areas of the village started submerging, the affected families started migrating to the land that they were allotted at Vaade and Valkini.

-Close to the temple, Dolmen, Menhirs and other stone structures can be found.
+Close to the temple, Dolmen, Menhirs, and other stone structures can be found.

 A few kilometers away from the Shree Someshwar temple was the ancient Mahadev temple constructed during the Kadamba period (10 – 11 Century AD).
 The temple facing complete submersion was transplanted from its original location to its current location 17 kms away next to the Salaulim dam.
 It was systematically dismantled piece by piece and rejoined again.
-The marking made on the temple rocks are still visible.
+The marking made on the temple rocks is still visible.
 The whole process took 11 years to complete.

-Even today, in summers Kurdi and Kurpem have beautiful valleys with green mountainous views.
+Even today, in summers Kurdi and Kurpem, have beautiful valleys with green mountainous views.
 The Curdi Village can be visited only in the month of May, rest all other months this village is surrounded by water.

-Tarred road, Culverts and nullahs, Temple, Church, School, A building that once housed a police outpost, grocery shop and a tea shop.
+Tarred road, Culverts, and nullahs, Temple, Church, School, A building that once housed a police outpost, grocery shop, and a tea shop.